dinde451/jarr.d1/Jarulfs_Guide.md

 In this chapter, a more detailed explanation of the monster’s AI, artificial intelligence, is given.
-That is, it will explain how the monster decide what to do.
+That is, it will explain how the monster decides what to do.
 It will also explain in more detail how monsters act in general.
 Basically one can say that a monster can do 3 different things; move in some way, attack in some way or stand still in some way.